Free Car Insurance Comparison

 For example, if your car is going to cost $2,000 to fix but will only increase your sale by $1,500 there is no cost benefit to fixing the car.

-If you are uncertain then you should get an estimate for the repair and find out how much you will get for your car both before and after the damages are fixed.
+If you are uncertain, you should get an estimate for the repair and find out how much you will get for your car both before and after the damages are fixed.
 This will help you determine the value of fixing your car.

 The Cost of the Car Insurance Deductible